Going away on holiday for Christmas isn't for everyone, but it does have some perks.

 • There will be a limited number of presents and waste, with the gift of presence & experience taking centre stage.

-• Most people are tied up with family commitments before and on Christmas Day; This means fewer crowds and access to the best beaches without tourists.
+• In the Whitsundays, many people have family commitments before and on Christmas Day.
+This means fewer crowds and access to the best beaches without tourists.

 How to keep the magic alive while on a Holiday for Christmas in the Whitsundays